 How do you want to feel?

 Surely life isn’t just about things we want to accomplish and stuff we want to acquire!
 When you think about what you want, ask yourself, “How do I want to feel?”
 Calm?
-Freedom?
+Free?
 Inspired?
 Hopeful?
 How do you want a normal day to unfold?
 The key question is what do you need to do in order to achieve that feeling?
 For example, if you want to feel more energetic then look at diet and exercise goals.
 If you want to be inspired, then consider activities and people that inspire you.
 If you want to be more calm, consider organizing your schedule to have more downtime.

 What do you want to learn?